yoones/chelpers/README.md

 `make`

-How to link your program against this library:
+How to compile and link your program against this library:
 ---

-`gcc <your .{c,o} files -L path/to/chelpers/directory -lchelpers`
+`gcc <your .{c,o} files -I path/to/chelpers_directory/include -L path/to/chelpers_directory -lchelpers`